zhaozhilong1993/king/README.rst

 King
 ====

-King is a quota system, which is designed to be compatible with the allocation of resources for all of the large service platforms.Currently mainly used for OpenStack platform quota docking.
+King is a media compressed system.

 Getting Started
 ---------------